joesb/helios360/content/handbook/what/cdo-role.md

 1. aligned with **business goals**
 2. aligned with **customer needs**

+{% Note true, "content-note-warning", %}
+NOTE:{.h3-style}

-**Note:** the term 'customer' is being used in a very broad sense with this second focus, and tucked inside are *users* — the people who will actually be using the thing being addressed in your delivery project.{.smaller .italic}
+The term 'customer' is being used in a very broad sense with this second focus, and tucked inside are *users* — the people who will actually be using the thing being addressed in your delivery project.
+{% endNote %}

 These two are distinct from each other, and it's rare to find them parallel let alone convergent.
 They may even be perpendicular.
 As a consequence, the role of the CDO requires the ability to hold a creative tension between business goals and customer (and user) needs.